-MND's policies and regulations regarding student behavior are characterized by the three categories listed below: RESPECT FOR THE SCHOOL COMMUNITY, RESPECT FOR THE ACADEMIC PROGRAM, and RESPECT FOR HEALTH, SAFETY AND LEGALITY sacredness of each person.
-We respect the layers of self that are part of our ongoing spiritual, academic, and personal growth.
-We value and respect the diverse background and viewpoints that permeate our learning community.
-In light of this, we encourage a spirit of seeking to understand over assumption or uninformed response.
+MND's policies and regulations regarding student behavior are characterized by the three categories listed below: RESPECT FOR THE SCHOOL COMMUNITY, RESPECT FOR THE ACADEMIC PROGRAM, and RESPECT FOR HEALTH, SAFETY AND LEGALITY this, we encourage a spirit of seeking to understand over assumption or uninformed response.
 Every member of the MND community holds the responsibility to use their solid sense of self to communicate effectively and value difference.
 This responsibility calls each of us to activate the PAWS FOR RESPECT process (Pause, Ask, Wait and Share) in order to clarify a situation or an understanding.
 By doing so, we will continue to create our holistic learning community and proclaim the Goodness of God in what we do and what we say.